fruitsamples/iPhoneUnitTests/ReadMe.txt

 iPhone Simulator SDK; they can be built and run only using the iPhone Device SDK.
 You cannot build or run CalcTesting using the iPhone Simulator SDK.

 ———————————————————————————————————————————————————————————————————————————————
 Running Logic Tests
 To run the logic tests:
 1. Choose Project > Set Active Target > CalculatorTests.
-2. Choose Project > Set Active SDK > iPhone Simulator 3.0 (or later).
+2. Choose Project > Set Active SDK > Simulator.
 3. Choose Build > Build.
 Xcode runs the test cases implemented in the CalculatorTests.m file.
 4. Choose Build > Build Results to open the Build Results window, containing